On $G$-birational rigidity of del Pezzo surfaces: Sarkisov links on del Pezzo surfaces

-Recall that in dimension 2, a rational $G$-Mori fiber space $\pi\colon S\to B$ is either a $G$-del Pezzo surface (if $B$ is a point), or a $G$-conic bundle (if $B=\PP^1$).
-According to the equivariant version of Sarkisov program, every $G$-birational map $\varphi\colon S\dashrightarrow S'$ of $G$-Mori fiber spaces is factorized into a composition of {\it elementary Sarkisov $G$-links} of four types.
-Their complete description was given by Iskovskikh in \cite[Theorem 2.6]{Isk1996} in the arithmetic case (also see a recent exposition \cite{LamySchneider} by Lamy and Schneider) and restated in \cite[Section 7]{DolgachevIskovskikh} in the geometric case.
-The following claim will be used systematically throughout the paper and is an immediate consequence of the Sarkisov program:
+which in general does not commute with the fibrations.
+Recall that in dimension 2, a rational $G$-Mori fibre space $\pi\colon S\to B$ is either a $G$-del Pezzo surface (if $B$ is a point) or a $G$-conic bundle (if $B=\PP^1$).
+According to the equivariant version of the Sarkisov program, every $G$-birational map $\varphi\colon S\dashrightarrow S'$ of $G$-Mori fibre spaces is factorized into a composition of isomorphisms of $G$-Mori fibre spaces and {\it elementary Sarkisov $G$-links} of four types, depicted below.

+For type $\I$, $S$ is a $G$-del Pezzo surface and the Sarkisov link $\eta$ is the blow-up of a $G$-point on~$S$, giving a $G$-conic bundle $\pi\colon T\to\PP^1$; a link of type $\III$ is simply the inverse of $\I$.
+For type~$\II$, the birational morphisms $\eta$ and $\eta'$ are the blow-ups of $G$-points on~$S$ and $S'$, respectively.
+The induced Sarkisov link $\chi$ is either an elementary transformation of $G$-conic bundles (when $B\simeq\PP^1$) or a $G$-birational map between $G$-del Pezzo surfaces (when $B=\pt$).
+Finally, a link of type $\IV$ is the choice of a conic bundle structure on a $G$-conic bundle $T$ which has exactly two such structures; note that in general such a link is not represented by a biregular automorphism of~$T$, which exchanges $\pi$ and $\pi'$.

+\begin{remark} Recently, the Sarkisov program has been reformulated (and then successfully used to prove many structural results about Cremona groups) in terms of so-called \emph{rank~$r$ fibrations}; see \cite{LamyZimmermann,BLZ}.
+For example, in the arithmetic case, one defines a rank $r$ fibration as a surface $S$ with a surjective morphism $\pi\colon S\to B$ with connected fibres, where $B$ is a point or a smooth curve, with relative Picard number equal to~$r$ and $\pi$-ample anticanonical divisor~$-K_S$.
+Of course, in rank 1 fibrations, we recognize the usual (arithmetic) $G$-del Pezzo surfaces and $G$-conic bundles.
+The key observation, based on the so-called \emph{2-ray game}, is that rank 2 fibrations are in a one-to-one correspondence with Sarkisov links (and rank 3 fibrations correspond to the elementary relations between the links).
+As usual, there is a geometric counterpart of this theory; see \textit{e.g.} \cite{SchneiderZimmermann,Floris,FlorisZikas}. \end{remark}

+Sarkisov links between surfaces were classified by V.\,A.~Iskovskikh in \cite[Theorem 2.6]{Isk1996} in the arithmetic case (see also a recent exposition \cite{LamySchneider} by S.~Lamy and J.~Schneider) and restated in \cite[Section 7]{DolgachevIskovskikh} in the geometric case.
+The following claim will be used systematically throughout the paper and is an immediate consequence of the Sarkisov program.

-\begin{proposition} A del Pezzo surface $S$ is $G$-birationally rigid if and only if for every Sarkisov $G$-link $S\dashrightarrow S'$ the surfaces $S$ and $S'$ are $G$-equivariantly isomorphic. \end{proposition}
+\begin{proposition} A del Pezzo surface $S$ is $G$-birationally rigid if and only if for every Sarkisov $G$-link $S\dashrightarrow S'$, the surfaces $S$ and $S'$ are $G$-isomorphic. \end{proposition}